S3 method for class 'amerasfit'

 For the "residuals-vs-fitted" plot, the smooth line is added via panel.smooth using a loess smoother when add.smooth=TRUE.
 For the "qq" plot, the residuals are plotted against the theoretical quantiles of the normal distribution when qqline=TRUE.
 For both plots, the id.n most extreme residuals are labeled.
 For family="multinomial", one panel is produced per non-reference outcome category.

 For proportional hazards models, scaled Schoenfeld residuals are drawn against the observed event times to assess the proportional hazards assumption.
 Under proportional hazards, the residuals should fluctuate randomly around zero with no systematic trend over time.
 Systematic patterns or smooth trends may indicate time-varying covariate effects and violation of the proportional hazards assumption.
-Note that the implementation here corresponds to using transform = "identity" in cox.zph, in contrast to the default setting for that function which applies a Kaplan–Meier transformation of time.
+These plots correspond to using transform = "identity" in cox.zph, in contrast to the default setting for that function, which applies a Kaplan–Meier transformation of time.

 See also